Jon Macks and his fellow writers are still on strike, which means his only outlet for venting and joke-writing is his weekly segment on my KMOX show.

 In that piece, she went into a Subway restaurant (with their head of marketing) and ordered a sandwich.
 It became immediately apparent that Stahl had never been in a Subway before, wasn't familiar with the concept of ordering her own sandwich, and that even the simplest arithmetic was beyond her.

-I could go on and on about it here, but it's better if you just listen (trust me!).
+I could go on and on about it here, but it's better if you just listen -- then click here to subscribe to these podcasts via iTunes!

 This morning's POTD contribution is from Jim Clarida, who e-mails,